What's My Age Again?: Background and writing

 Blink-182, consisting of bassist Mark Hoppus, guitarist Tom DeLonge, and drummer Scott Raynor, formed in the early 1990s, and by the end of the decade, had reached commercial success with their second album, 1997's Dude Ranch.
-Its lead single, "Dammit (Growing Up)", became one of the most-played U.S. modern rock hits of 1998, sending its parent album to a gold certification and bringing the members newfound notoriety and wealth.
+Its lead single, "Dammit", became one of the most-played U.S. modern rock hits of 1998, sending its parent album to a gold certification and bringing the members newfound notoriety and wealth.
 With his first advance from major-label MCA, Hoppus purchased a home in the band's hometown of San Diego, California.
 Hoppus developed "What's My Age Again?" while sitting on the floor and playing guitar in his kitchen/living room.
 He was attempting to play the song "J.A.R." by Green Day, which has a distinctive intro on bass guitar.
 While practicing playing the riff, Hoppus came up with a new song derived from his failure to perform the part correctly.

 Though he initially developed it as a vulgar joke song, he felt it had potential as a regular tune.
 Hoppus claims it took him five minutes to write.
 He later presented the song to the band while rehearsing at DML Studios in Escondido, California, where they had booked time for two weeks to write new songs.
 Earlier that year, Raynor had been expelled from the group and replaced with percussionist Travis Barker, previously of the ska-punk act the Aquabats.
 He and DeLonge found the composition agreeable and further developed it in the rehearsal space.
 The story in the song is not strictly autobiographical, but its central theme resonated with Hoppus, who spent his twenties by his own admission "acting like a jackass teenager".
 Barker agreed, later commenting: "[Mark] was a grown man but kept acting like a kid."
 Many Blink songs center on maturity—"more specifically, their lack of it, their attitude toward their lack of it, or their eventual wide-eyed exploration of it" according to writer Nitsuh Abebe.